HangfireIO/Hangfire.io/features.md

 BackgroundJob.Schedule(() => Console.WriteLine("Hello, world!"), TimeSpan.FromMinutes(5));
 {% endhighlight %}

 This call also saves a job, but instead of placing it to a queue, it adds the job to a persistent schedule.
-When the given time elapsed, the job will be added to its queue.
-Meanwhile you can restart your application – it will be executed anyway.
+When the given time has elapsed, the job will be added to its queue.
+Meanwhile, you can restart your application – it will be executed anyway.

 ### Recurring tasks

-Recurring job processing was never been easier.
-All you need is to call a single line of code:
+Recurring job processing has never been easier.
+All you need is a single line of code:

 {% highlight csharp %}
 RecurringJob.AddOrUpdate(() => Console.Write("Easy!"), Cron.Daily);